vivekmunde/recell/README.md

 };
 ```

-The custom equality comparator function checks of the report was updated.
-So even if user reloads the report and if the report has not changed, so the selector will always return previous report.
+The custom equality comparator function checks if the report was changed by checking the `updatedAt` timestamp.
+So even if user reloads the report (click of refresh button) and if the report has not changed, the subscriber will not be called and hence the `useGetState` will not get triggered and the state will not be changed.
 This way the screen re-renders can be avoided.

-### Selecting multiple state values
+## Selecting multiple state values

 Multiple values can be retrieved from state in a single selector.
 But, that will always create a new object, meaning a new state.
 So the component will always get rendered even if the state has not changed.
 So its recommended to select the state as is.